SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 ### Step 4: Configuration of the Spring Security framework

-* Create a new class `com.sap.cp.cf.demoapps.ConfigSecurity.java`
-* Add the following scope checks and offline token validation to the Security Configuration
+* In the advanced branch a new class `com.sap.cp.cf.demoapps.ConfigSecurity.java` was created including the following scope checks and offline token validations.

 ```java
 package com.sap.cp.cf.demoapps;